rwbl/domoticz-micropython-projects/src/README.md

 This folder contains the external MicroPython Library files used for the various projects.

 ## Note
 Following libaries are not included in this repository.
 These need to be installed via Thonny menu Tools > Manage packages.

 * picozero
-* micropython-umqtt.simple